How do you get your PSAT score report? Can you view it online? The PSAT score report works a bit differently than your

 When Do PSAT Scores Come Out?
 How Will I Get My Report?

 If you don't have a College Board account or have trouble accessing your scores, your guidance counselor can give you an access code for your online PSAT score report.
 Also, you should receive an old-fashioned paper score report at school by the end of January.

-Your score report includes your overall composite score, as well as your score on each section (Reading, Writing and Language, and Math).
+Your score report includes your overall composite score, as well as your score on each section (Reading and Writing/Math).
 The score reports have an extremely detailed breakdown of your strengths and weaknesses.
 There are also percentile rankings to see where you stand compared to students nationwide, both overall and for specific skills.

 You're also provided with a personalized SAT Study Plan based on questions you answered incorrectly or omitted on the PSAT.
 You can review those questions and then access other SAT practice questions to help you prepare for the SAT.
 There is also a personality profiler to help match you up with college majors and careers, and a feature that matches you with colleges you may be interested in, based on your potential SAT scores and your desired college location and size.

 The main benefit of the more detailed analysis of your results is access to personalized SAT study on the Khan Academy website.
 This includes targeted practice based on your weaker areas.

 Finally, there's a feature that predicts AP courses you may do well in based on your results.
 This might be handy, but we recommend mainly using the PSAT report to get ready for the SAT.
 If your report encourages you to sign up for an AP class you were already considering, go for it!
 But you should base your AP course load on other factors, including colleges you want to get into and your own personal interests and strengths.